Sports-related curses: New York Rangers

+Presidents' Trophy Curse

+Since the 2013 Chicago Blackhawks, no Presidents' Trophy winners has ever made it to the Stanley Cup Finals.
+Moreover, no team that had won the Presidents' Trophy from 2016 to 2023 advanced past the second round until the Rangers did in 2024 after beating the Carolina Hurricanes 5–3 in game 6 to advance to the Eastern Conference Final.

+Most notably since then, two teams have been eliminated in the Opening Round of these playoffs by their lower seeded opponents.
+In 2019 Tampa Bay Lightning got swept 0–4 by the 8th seeded Columbus Blue Jackets.
+This was followed by the 2023 Boston Bruins blowing a 3–1 series lead to the last seeded Florida Panthers.
+In the latter case, the Boston Bruins set the NHL record for the most games (65) and points (135) ever won in a single season, leading the Panthers by 43 points, thus making this one of the greatest upsets in NHL Playoff History.

 Motor sports

 Andretti family

 Since winning the Indianapolis 500 in 1969, auto racing legend Mario Andretti was plagued with bad luck in his efforts to win the great race for a second time before his retirement in 1994.
 The misfortune at Indianapolis has notably extended to his sons Michael and Jeff, nephew John, as well as grandson Marco.
 It is also said to have affected, to an indirect extent, his twin brother Aldo, and former car owners Paul Newman and Carl Haas from Newman/Haas Racing.

 Michael Andretti has won the race five times as an owner, but three times the respective driver subsequently defected to a rival team the following year.